-The IRS Administrative Appeals Process Explained
+The IRS Appeals Process Explained

 When a US Taxpayer disagrees with the outcome of an Internal Revenue Service exam, audit, penalty notice, or tax liability –– they have various processes and procedures available in order to dispute the liability.
 One of the most misunderstood aspects of the Internal Revenue Service machine is how the administrative appeal process works.
 This type of administrative appeal is different than appealing a Tax Court case to the US Court of Appeals or filing a Collection Appeal Process Hearing on Form 9423.
-The administrative appeals process has undergone some changes over the past 25-to-30 years, so let’s take a look at some of the basics and insight to how the process works.
+The administrative appeals process has undergone some changes over the past 25-to-30 years, so let’s take a look at some of the basics and insight into how the process works.

 Appeals Officers and Settlement Officers

 Not all IRS officers are the same.
 In general, there are two main categories of appeal officials – an Appeals Officer (AO) and a Settlement Officer (SO).
 More often than not, the Settlement Officer will be assigned to the more complicated matters and they tend to have more experience and negotiating power than an Appeals Officer, but this is not always the case.
 In general, the Settlement Officers tend to go through additional training intend to be less focused on preserving initial findings and more focused on trying to provide a global settlement on matters involving issues such as Assessable Penalties and Collection Due Process Hearings.